Warren Schatz

-With great success he was promoted to national vice president of A&R at RCA in 1976 and was responsible for all artists on the RCA roster, from Roger Whittaker to Hall & Oates.
+With great success he was promoted to National VP of A&R at RCA in 1976 and was responsible for all artists on the RCA roster, from Roger Whittaker to Hall & Oates.
 He signed Triumph, Bonnie Tyler, Toby Beau, Machine, Kristy and Jimmy McNichol.
 All had hits.
-He moved on to become COO and the senior vice president at Ariola America, Bertelsmann Music Group's (BMG) first label in the U.S. where he signed Viola Wills and Krokus, who both had hits.
+He moved on to become COO and Senior VP at Ariola America, BMG's first label in the U.S. where he signed Viola Wills and Krokus, who both had hits.

-After Ariola he began Perfect Sound Studios, Inc. where he continued to produce Vicki Sue Robinson for Prelude and Profile; Viola Wills for Hansa; and Menage's "Memory," also for Profile.
+After Ariola he started Perfect Sound Studios, Inc. where he continued to produce Vicki Sue Robinson for Prelude and Profile; Viola Wills for Hansa; and Menage's "Memory," also for Profile.
 He created the successful "What If Mozart Wrote" series for RCA Red Seal.
 The first album, What If Mozart Wrote Have Yourself a Merry Little Christmas.
 Warren was nominated for a Grammy for writing and producing the music video for "Get a Job" from the second "What If" album.
 He also recorded with Ann Hampton Callaway, Frankie Laine, John O'Conor, Julie Budd, and Barbara Carroll.

-Perfect recorded projects for corporate communications and had CitiBank, Chemical Bank, Xerox, and Hess Oil as clients.
-In 1999 Schatz went to work at TVT Records, Tommy Boy Records, and also at Urban Box Office as head of manufacturing and distribution.
-Moving into video in 2007, he began creating video content and marketing support for "Big Data" companies Opera Solutions, MIT (Massachusetts Institute of Technology), and Connotate.
-He is the executive vice president at Penalty Entertainment, the classic hip-hop label relaunched by his friend Neil Levine.
+Perfect Sound also started creating projects for corporate communications and had CitiBank, Chemical Bank, Xerox and Hess Oil as clients.

+In 1999 Warren went to work at TVT, TommyBoy and Urban Box Office as head of manufacturing and distribution.

+Moving into video in 2007, he started creating video content and marketing support for "Big Data" companies Opera Solutions, MIT and Connotate.

+He is currently Executive VP at Penalty Entertainment, the classic Hip-Hop label relaunched by his friend Neil Levine.

 In 1965 the Swedish garage pop group Ola & the Janglers recorded a Warren Schatz composition, "Tomorrow's On Your Side", only available on two EPs, GEP-66 (Ola & the Janglers EP) and JSEP-5547 (various artists EP) in Sweden.

-Schatz has recorded obscure cover versions of Finnish singer Irwin Goodman's songs, released on two ultra rare CBS Records singles in the early 1970s: CBS 1405: "Don't You Go Away Again" ("Tositarkoituksin") with "I've Been Wonderin" ("Ei Tippa Tapa") on the flip side and CBS 8344: "Boing, Boing, Boing" with "Tomorrow On My Own" on the flip side.
+Warren Schatz has also recorded obscure cover versions of Finnish singer Irwin Goodman's songs, released on two ultra-rare CBS singles in the early 1970s: CBS 1405: "Don't You Go Away Again" ("Tositarkoituksin") with "I've Been Wonderin" ("Ei Tippa Tapa") on the flip side and CBS 8344: "Boing, Boing, Boing" with "Tomorrow On My Own" on the flip side.